mchalela/GriSPy/README.md

 # GriSPy
-GriSPy is a regular grid search algorithm for quick nearest-neighbor lookup.
+GriSPy (Grid Search in Python) is a regular grid search algorithm for quick nearest-neighbor lookup.